kate-mckinney/Prosocial-Research-Project-/README.md

 Prosocial data: Shows the data before analyses.
 Uploaded as a .csv file.

-Code: Shows the R code for the statistical analyses we did for the project.
+Prosocial Code: Shows the R code for the statistical analyses we did for the project.
 Uploaded as a .Rmd file.

-Code HTML Version: Shows the R code for the statistical analyses we did for the project.
-Uploaded as a .html file.